Tips for New Members

 It

-is OK (and actually recommended) to use one message to reply/respond
+is okay to use one message to reply/respond to messages

-to keep down the daily total.
-It's also a good idea to quote
+sent by several others.
+It's also a good idea to quote *just

-*just a little* of the post to which you are responding
+a little* of the post to which you are responding so we

-note that the maximum size of any one post is 1000 lines
+maximum size of any one post is 1000 lines (larger posts

-(larger posts will be automatically rejected).
+will be automatically rejected by the server).
 This is long

 enough for the *longest* letter you would ever want to write,